 All compensable overtime must be authorized by the appointing authority or designated representative prior to being worked.
 If prior authorization is not feasible due to emergency conditions, a confirming authorization must be made on the next regular working day following the date on which the overtime was worked.
 Overtime worked must be in the job class in which the person is regularly employed or in a class for which the employee is authorized higher pay for work in a higher class.

-Except as otherwise defined herein, any authorized time worked in excess of a 40 hour weekly work schedule shall be considered overtime and shall be compensable at the rate of one and one-half times the overtime worked whether compensated by monetary payment or by the granting of compensatory time off.
-Extra help shall be paid at the overtime rate after having worked 40 hours during their normal work week, which is a fixed and regularly recurring period of 7 consecutive 24 hour periods.
+Except as otherwise defined herein, any authorized time worked in excess of a forty (40) hour weekly work schedule shall be considered overtime and shall be compensable at the rate of one and one-half times the overtime worked whether compensated by monetary payment or by the granting of compensatory time off.
+Extra help shall be paid at the overtime rate after having worked forty (40) hours during their normal work week, which is a fixed and regularly recurring period of seven (7) consecutive twenty-four (24) hour periods.
 Only designated work groups are eligible for overtime as defined in this MOU.

 For Deputy Coroners, for the purposes of determining eligibility for overtime compensation, any absences with pay, except paid sick leave, shall be considered time worked.